lruepke/HTF_lecture/Winter2025/source/lecture7/intro-stokes.rst

 In elasticity, the stress is related to the strain by the *Hooke's Law*: :math:`\sigma = C \epsilon`, where :math:`C` is the stiffness tensor.

-In viscous materials, the stress-strain rate relationship is typically written in terms of deviatoric stresses, deviatoric strain rates, and the shear vicscosity :math:`\eta`.
+In viscous materials, the stress-strain rate relationship is typically written in terms of deviatoric stresses, deviatoric strain rates, and the shear viscosity :math:`\eta`.
 The shear viscosity is a measure of the resistance of a fluid to flow.
 The shear viscosity is a scalar in isotropic materials and a tensor in anisotropic materials.

 The relationship between deviatoric stress and strain rates can be written as: